Student and Retention Success Project - January, 2017

-The university-wide, Council-endorsed Student Retention and Success (SRS) initiative continues to develop, implement and coordinate a wide range of initiatives to arrest student attrition and maximise student retention and success.
+The Student Retention and Success initiative continues to focus on a wide range of initiatives to arrest student attrition and maximise student success.